-Let’s be honest folks, we all break the 10 commandments even before we get out of the bed.
+Let’s be honest folks, we all break the 10 commandments even before we get out of bed.
 We all need Grace.
 We all need the finished works of Jesus Christ on the cross.

 But works according to the law are impossible to keep.
-Trying to keep the 10 commandments is opposite of rest, part of every flesh and become works according to the flesh.
+Trying to keep the 10 commandments is the opposite of rest, part of every flesh and become works according to the flesh.

 And if by grace, then it cannot be based on works; if it were, grace would no longer be grace.

 Being Dead to the 10 Commandments a.k.a REST